bogdanpetru/react-masonry/README.md

 - [ ] Customize specific stones in different way

 These props can be also added on div element like so:

 `data-masonry-settings={{ gutter: 20, offset: { bottom: 20 } }}`

-## TODO

-- [x] simplify and remove img logic
-- [ ] add tests for covered cases validate stones
-- [ ] fix edge case where an item is bigger than the container
-- [ ] add prettier
-- [ ] update stone positions on props change that influence positioning
-- [ ] add possibility to stack in different ways
-- [ ] add typescript